Standard vs Shared Blocks

 No IContent Implementation: Local blocks do not implement the

 IContentinterface directly.
-They lack independent identifiers likeContentLinkorContentGuidunless cast at runtime. - Shared Lifecycle: The lifecycle of a local block is bound to its parent page.
-It is stored, versioned, and published as part of the page's data.
+They lack independent identifiers likeContentLinkorContentGuidunless cast at runtime. - Shared Lifecycle: The lifecycle of a local block is bound entirely to its parent page.
+It is stored, versioned, and published as part of the parent's data.

-- Storage: Data for local blocks is stored within the page's property blob in the database, meaning it is not accessible through the shared assets pane.
+- Storage: Data is stored within the page's property blob in the database and is not accessible through the shared assets pane.

-To define a local block, first create the block model, then add it as a property to a page.
+To define a local block, first create the block model, then add it as a typed property on the page.
+Note the use of AvailableInEditMode = false to prevent editors from creating standalone instances of this block in the assets pane.

-In the example above, AvailableInEditMode = false ensures this block is only used as a property and cannot be created as a standalone shared instance, facilitating better governance.
+Note: Setting AvailableInEditMode = false ensures this block type can only be used as a page property and cannot be independently created or placed in a ContentArea, facilitating better editorial governance.

 2. Shared Blocks